 “Taking prenatal vitamins and eating a healthy diet should cover all the vitamins and nutrients you need on a daily basis,” says Dr. Shaokat.
 “Your baby needs healthy foods too, not just sugar and fat.”
 Eat lots of colorful fruits and vegetables, whole grains, foods high in calcium, and foods low in saturated fat.

 Dr. Shaokat says pregnant females need folic acid every day. it is essential to supplement your weight-reduction plan with prenatal nutritional vitamins that are additionally excessive in folic acid and calcium.

-6. Movement is important tips for a healthy pregnancy and safe delivery.
+Movement is an important tips for a healthy pregnancy and safe delivery

 The American College of Obstetricians and Gynecologists (ACOG) recommends 30 minutes of moderate exercise a day, such as swimming, walking, Pilates, or yoga.
 But, listen to your body.

 However, if it’s uncomfortable, don’t do it with a doctor of osteopathy (DO).
 Exercise is also good for weight control.
 We know you’re eating for two, but Dr. Shaokat says gaining too much weight can make you more prone to gestational diabetes, and not gaining enough can also put you and your baby at risk.